 Restore works with children and adolescents, as well as adults.

 Every parent of a child coming to Restore for counselling will sign a counselling agreement which includes information about confidentiality and the keeping of personal information.
-Adolescents sign this too but for young children, information related to this and the counselling process is explained in simple ways and in clear language which they will understand (GDPR Recital 58).
+Adolescents sign this too but for young children, information related to this and the counselling process is explained in simple ways and in clear language which they will understand (UK GDPR Recital 58).

-Whilst it is usual for parents to give consent for counselling, GDPR Recital 38 states that: ‘the consent of the holder of parental responsibility should not be necessary in the context of preventative or counselling services offered directly to the child.’
+Whilst it is usual for parents to give consent for counselling, UK GDPR Recital 38 states that: ‘the consent of the holder of parental responsibility should not be necessary in the context of preventative or counselling services offered directly to the child.’

 Restore has a separate safeguarding policy in place for working with children, adolescents and vulnerable adults.